Glaurock/ft_printf/README.md

 ## Compiling

 Run make to compile ft_printf.
-Then make sure to link it like another library
+Then make sure to link it like another library.